“Fuel your heart with healthy eating for a healthier you!”

 By following these tips, you can make sure that you’re getting the most out of your diet and taking steps to reduce your risk of heart disease.

-Meal Planning Tips for a Healthy Hearteating for a healthy heart
+Meal Planning Tips for a Healthy Heart

 1. Eat a variety of foods.
 Eating a variety of foods from all five food groups (grains, fruits, vegetables, dairy, and protein) is important for a healthy heart.
 Variety ensures that you get all the essential vitamins, minerals, and nutrients your body needs to stay healthy.